Code Lyoko: Animation

-The series' traditional animation was handled overseas by Animation Services Hong Kong Limited.
-Fantasia Animation and Welkin Animation also worked on the show's first two seasons.
-The 3D segments were animated in-house by Antefilm's CGI team.
+The series' traditional animation was handled overseas by Animation Services Hong Kong Limited, Fantasia Animation and Welkin Animation also worked on the show's first two seasons.
+Starting around the third season, a team dedicated to Code Lyoko was formed at Hong Kong Limited's studio, who were managed on-site by two members from Antefilms' Paris office.
+This change stemmed from Mouscadet's desire for a more consistent animation quality, which he described trying to manage it prior to that point as "a little bit like steering an ocean liner with binoculars".
+The 3D segments were animated in-house by Antefilm's CGI team at their Angoulême office.